 Email and meet with your professor if you need further explanations.
 Ask your classmates to schedule a study session, and take advantage of their company to make sure you’re all on the same wavelength.
 Call your parents, friends, or health professionals if your stress breaches mere academics, and you find yourself drowning in anxiety and nerves.

-Remember – winter deadlines are hard to tackle, but you’re not the only one enduring.
+Remember – deadlines are hard to tackle, but you’re not the only one enduring.
 Rain or shine, Manchester is buzzing with students just as frazzled as you.
 But with proper preparation, goal-setting, and support, you’ll develop study skills to make 2018 your best exam period yet!